jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Most people use a standard shoelace knot (double-slipped reef), but it works loose easily.
 The reef knot's grip seems to rely on its symmetry, and using bights for only half of the knot breaks that symmetry.
-The two-bight variant keeps the symmetry, while the freedom knot makes up for its asymmetry through additional locking features.
+The two-bight variant stays secure by keeping the symmetry.
+The freedom bow makes up for its asymmetry by converting the half-wrap around each loop into a full wrap.
 {:.tangent}